Slayaway Camp

 Slayaway Camp is a 2016 horror-themed puzzle video game developed and published by Blue Wizard Digital.
-Using the setting of 1980s slasher films, the game has players controlling a killer, navigating two-dimensional grids of obstacles to reach and kill their victims.
+Using the setting of 1980s slasher films, it has players controlling a killer, navigating two-dimensional grids of obstacles to reach and kill their victims.
 Each level is a puzzle in the tradition of block-pushing puzzle games established by Sokoban.
 Developer Blue Wizard Digital, led by Popcap Games co-founder Jason Kapalka, sought to develop such a puzzle game but without the typical theming, which they deemed uninteresting, and described the final product as "for people who hate puzzle games".

-The game was first released for browsers on 29 August 2016, then for Windows, macOS, Linux, iOS, Android, Xbox One, PlayStation 4, Nintendo Switch, and PlayStation Vita over the next three years.
+Slayaway Camp was first released for browsers on 29 August 2016, then for Windows, macOS, Linux, iOS, Android, Xbox One, PlayStation 4, Nintendo Switch, and PlayStation Vita over the next three years.
 It received generally favorable reviews, with reviewers praising the puzzle design, art style, and the juxtaposition of the two, with some expressing more negative feedback about the repetitiveness of the levels and issues with the controls.
-The console release of the game led to the development of Friday the 13th: Killer Puzzle (2018).
+The console release led to the development of Friday the 13th: Killer Puzzle (2018).
 A sequel, Slayaway Camp II, was released in 2024.

 Gameplay

 A level with the player character, a victim, and various obstacles.

 Slayaway Camp is a puzzle game with a horror theme, where the player controls a spree killer.
 Each level is set on a square grid presented in an isometric view, the goal being to kill each victim.
 The killer can move in the four cardinal directions, but is unable to stop moving until colliding with an obstacle, such as a wall or a victim.
 Moving into a victim kills them.
-More complex mechanics are introduced throughout the game, such as police officers that can stop the killer, bookcases that can be pushed over, and cats the player must keep alive.
+More complex mechanics are introduced throughout, such as police officers that can stop the killer, bookcases that can be pushed over, and cats the player must keep alive.

 Each level concludes with a quick-time event themed as a close-up cut scene; completing these events awards coins.
 Coins can be used to buy cosmetic items, including different killers and animations, or can be used on hints and walkthroughs for individual levels.
 Levels are grouped into chapters called videos containing 10 to 15 levels, each set in a different location.
 In the base game, there are ten videos and over 200 levels in total.